 PhD (Mathematics & Statistics)

 Dr Zhu completed a PhD at the School of Mathematics and Statistics, University of New South of Wales in 2017.
-He is currently a postdoctoral research fellow at the Centre for Translational Data Science (CTDS).
-His work at CTDS includes developing new statistical approaches to explore the questions in social science, for example, the casual relationship between children’s obesity with other covariates, such as their families’ social-economic status.
+He is currently a postdoctoral research fellow at DARE.
+His work at DARE includes developing new statistical approaches to explore the questions in social science, for example, the casual relationship between children’s obesity with other covariates, such as their families’ social-economic status.